Lemon Garlic Pasta

 Pasta leftovers

-This lemon garlic pasta is best eaten right away, but if you have leftovers you can keep in the fridge for 3 days and you can easily warm it up in a skillet.
-But I’m not a fan of frozen pasta, and I wouldn’t recommend freezing this one.
+This lemon garlic pasta is best eaten right away, but if you have leftovers, you can keep them in the fridge for 3 days and quickly warm them up in a skillet.
+However, I’m not a fan of frozen pasta, and I wouldn’t recommend freezing this one.

 If you love quick pasta recipes…

-This terrific collection of 13 Super Quick Pasta Recipes ready in less than 15 minutes is for you!
-But you might also want to check my vegan pastas and Italian pasta recipes or penne pasta recipes for more cooking inspirations!
+These terrific collections of 13 Super Quick Pasta Recipes or one-pot pasta recipes are for you!
+But you might also want to check my vegan pasta recipes, Italian pasta recipes, or penne pasta recipes for more cooking inspiration!

-Below some of my fav quick pasta recipes to inspire you!
+Below are some of my favorite quick pasta recipes to inspire you!

 - Pasta with artichokes